 Types of Tangs – 15 Beautiful Additions To Your Aquarium

 Tangs are one of the most recognizable species of marine fish, perhaps second only to the clownfish.
-One of the most notable members of this group is a hippo tang (Paracanthurus hepatus) named Dory from Pixar’s Finding Nemo.
+One of the most notable members of this group is a hippo tang (Paracanthurus hepatus) named Dory from Pixar’s popular fish movie.

 In the aquarium, these fish are known for their bright colors and high activity levels.